 8. Corporate Social Responsibility

-The brief outline of the CSR projects / programs of the Company is asunder:
+The brief outline of the CSR projects / programmes of the Company is as under:

 b) Project Saksham - Technical and Vocational Education